Fieldbus: General Purpose Interface Bus (GPIB)

 Arguably the precursor field bus technology is HP-IB as described in IEEE 488 in 1975.
 "It became known as the General Purpose Interface Bus (GPIB), and became a de facto standard for automated and industrial instrument control".

 The GPIB has its main application in automated measurements with instruments from different manufacturers.
-But it is a parallel bus with a cable and connector with 24 wires and is limited to a maximal cable length of 20 metres.
+It is a parallel bus with a cable and connector with 24 wires, limited to a maximal cable length of 20 metres.

 Bitbus

 The oldest commonly used field bus technology is Bitbus.
 Bitbus was created by Intel Corporation to enhance use of Multibus systems in industrial systems by separating slow i/o functions from faster memory access.
 In 1983, Intel created the 8044 Bitbus microcontroller by adding field bus firmware to its existing 8051 microcontroller.
 Bitbus uses EIA-485 at the physical layer, with two twisted pairs - one for data and the other for clocking and signals.
 Use of SDLC at the data link layer permits 250 nodes on one segment with a total distance of 13.2 km.
 Bitbus has one master node and multiple slaves, with slaves only responding to requests from the master.
 Bitbus does not define routing at the network layer.
 The 8044 permits only a relatively small data packet (13 bytes), but embeds an efficient set of RAC (remote access and control) tasks and the ability to develop custom RAC tasks.
 In 1990, the IEEE adopted Bitbus as the Microcontroller System Serial Control Bus (IEEE-1118).

 Today BITBUS is maintained by the BEUG - BITBUS European Users Group.